 Tip 3: Offer Solutions at Every Stage of the Home Repair Project

-You get to make all the important decisions that impact your business and can consider how home improvement financing options show up along the way:
+As a home improvement contractor, you get to make all the important decisions that impact your business and can consider how financing options show up along the way:

 - Which financing options provide you the greatest control over your processes and planning?

 - Which options give you the room you need for sustainable profit margins with the lowest fees to fund?